unepwcmc/ProtectedPlanet/docs/docker-mac.md

 _To avoid potential problems, remove `node_modules` from your current directory._

 ## Before you start

+1. Change docker-compos-mac.xxx to docker-compos.yml
+2. (Optional) you should not encounter this error becasue docker is running in Linux env but do look for PUPPETEER_SKIP_DOWNLOAD in /project_root/Dockerfile to see how you might encounter the error while following the steps

-Change docker-compos-mac.xxx to docker-compos.yml ***make sure you don't accidentally commit it to git to overwrite the default docker-compose (for Linux)
+<mark>***make sure you don't accidentally commit it to git to overwrite the default docker-compose that is only for Linux environment</mark>

 ## Step 1: Docker setup
 **1.1.
 Download and/or build all required images:**